-For students who show outstanding potential in Year 9, we have developed an Accelerated Pathway in Italian B. Selected students commence their studies towards the CAIE Italian IGCSE and take their final exams at the end of Year 10.
-In Year 11 they will be provided with the opportunity to study for an additional qualification which will further support their skills and understanding to excel in Higher Level IB Italian.
+Students who show outstanding potential in Year 9 may commence their studies towards the CAIE Italian IGCSE and take their final exams at the end of Year 10.
+In Year 11 they will follow a pre-IB programme and may have the opportunity to study for an additional qualification which will further support their skills and understanding to excel in Higher Level IB Italian B.